-Editors’ note: We’ve updated this story to include an expanded iOS 11 FAQ.
+Editors’ note: We’ve updated this story to include information about the newest iOS 11 developer and public beta releases.

 Siri in iOS 11 has learned to sound like an actual human—and that’s just the beginning when it comes to the new mobile operating system for iPhones and iPads.